 Suppose you are importing a Prelude of your own in order to define your own numeric class hierarchy.
 It completely defeats that purpose if the literal "1" means "Prelude.fromInteger 1", which is what the Haskell Report specifies.
-So the RebindableSyntax (page 256) extension causes the following pieces of built-in syntax to refer to whatever is in scope, not the Prelude versions:
+So the RebindableSyntax (page 261) extension causes the following pieces of built-in syntax to refer to whatever is in scope, not the Prelude versions:

-- An integer literal 368 means "fromInteger (368::Integer)", rather than "Prelude.fromInteger (368::Integer)". - Fractional literals are handed in just the same way, except that the translation is from-Rational (3.68::Rational). - The equality test in an overloaded numeric pattern uses whatever (==) is in scope. - The subtraction operation, and the greater-than-or-equal test, in n+k patterns use whatever (-) and (>=) are in scope. - Negation (e.g. "- (f x)") means "negate (f x)", both in numeric patterns, and expressions. - Conditionals (e.g. "if e1 then e2 else e3") means "ifThenElse e1 e2 e3".
-However case expressions are unaffected.
+- An integer literal 368 means "fromInteger (368::Integer)", rather than "Prelude.fromInteger (368::Integer)". - Fractional literals are handed in just the same way, except that the translation is from-Rational (3.68::Rational). - The equality test in an overloaded numeric pattern uses whatever (==) is in scope. - The subtraction operation, and the greater-than-or-equal test, in n+k patterns use whatever (-) and (>=) are in scope.

-RebindableSyntax (page 256) implies NoImplicitPrelude (page 256).
+RebindableSyntax (page 261) implies NoImplicitPrelude (page 261).